libreobjet/open-guide/motivation.md

 Opting for a libre license ensures respect for author and the protection of its rights as author, while insuring visibility and dissemination.

-Using libre licenses

-opter pour une licence libre permet de garantir le respect et la protection du droit d'auteur, tout en assurant sa visibilité et sa diffusion.

-L'utilisation de licences libres change aussi le mode de production, de conception et de fabrication d'un objet.
-Le travail de designer demande énormément de qualités et de savoir-faire.
-Un seul objet peut prendre des années à se concevoir et requiert de multiples compétences.
-Souvent, plusieurs personnes interviennent dans le design d'un seul objet.
-Le fait de publier sous licence libre ouvre la possibilité de travailler à plusieurs, à distance et de manière ouverte par des jeux de cycles publication-modification successifs.

-Le consommateur peut s'approprier un objet, en faire un usage différent ou l'adapter à ses propres besoins.
-Cet acquis généralement admis pour tout ce qu'on achète n'est plus aussi vrai aujourd'hui.
-Souvent l'acheteur « perd sa garantie » s'il manipule l'objet qu'il a acheté ou en fait une utilisation inappropriée.
-Au pire, il risque même des poursuites judiciaires dans certains cas.
+Using libre licenses changes too the modes of production, conception and manufacturing of an object.
+Designer's work requires lots of skills and expertise.
+A single object can take years to develop, requiring multiple skills.
+Often, several people contribute to the design of an object.
+Publishing an object using libre licenses opens the possibility of working with others, local or remote, using several consecutive publication-modification cycles.

+Cosumers can appropriate an object, and make a different use of it or adapt it to their own needs.
+Even though this scenario could be desirable for everything, it is not true today.
+Usually objects have a label "Warranty void if manipulated by user or made an inappropriate use of it".
+In the worst cases, there can be legal backlash too.
+With libre objects, we reclaim the rights adquired by final users.

+¿?¿?¿?
+(That sentence doesn't sound right to mee!!!!!!!!
 Avec les objets libres, nous revendiquons le plein pouvoir de l'acheteur sur ce qu'il a acquis.

 **Why did you chose open design?
 > because is ecodesign?**
 Ecodesign is an approach to designing product with special consideration for the environmental impacts of the product during its whole lifecycle.
-In a life cycle assessment, the life cycle of a product is usually divided into procurement, manufacture, use, and disposal.https://en.wikipedia.org/wiki/Ecodesign
+In a life cycle assessment, the life cycle of a product is usually divided into procurement, manufacture, use and disposal.https://en.wikipedia.org/wiki/Ecodesign
 When a designer is concerned with open source, the designer surely is a humanist person.
-Thus environmental aspect is an important part of projects.
+Thus environmental aspect is an important part of the project.
-- Procurement: most of the open design project's use local material
+- Procurement: most of the open design projects use local materials.
-- Manufacture: The product is construct on demand locally, you don't have to transport it fom China to Europe for exemple.
+- Manufacturing: The product is constructed on demand locally, you don't have to transport it from China to Europe, for exemple.
-When a person chooses an openproduct, she is not a lambda customer.
+When a person chooses an open product, she is not a lambda customer.
 She's more in a collaborative consumption and in a sharing economy than is less polluting system than productive consumption. https://en.wikipedia.org/wiki/Sharing_economy